Vegetarian Holiday Hacks

 - Make a rich, mushroom gravy instead of the regular poultry based option.

-The holidays aren’t over after Christmas day!
-Here are some more tips to ring in the New Year by entertaining and celebrating with friends and family:
+The holidays aren’t over after the big day!
+Here are some more tips for entertaining and celebrating with friends and family:

 - For a big group, make your family’s favourite lasagna – vegetarian-friendly!
 Omit the ground beef or turkey and try a blend of chopped mushrooms or other vegetables instead.
 Grated zucchini, carrot and finely chopped celery is wonderful together or add in eggplant, broccoli, chopped spinach or even kale!
 Mix and match your favourites to get the flavour you love.